bsc-networks/davis-configs/README.md

 Chef uses **cookbooks**, which rely on **recipes**, to ensure that your server always gets your order (network configuration) right!

-Our server is a Chef *client*.
+Our server, a CentOS machine in the network closet, is a Chef *client*.
 To update it according to the stored cookbooks, use `chef-client`.

-You can use a tool called `knife` to make changes to the cookbooks stored on our Chef *server*.
+You can use a tool called `knife` to make changes to the cookbooks stored on our remote Chef *server*.

 Chef has great tutorials!
 Check out https://learn.chef.io to learn more about how to use Chef.